Branching Minds Welcomes Mitch Benson as President!

 • Make sure the intensive behavior plans are explicit about who, what, where, when, and how the intensive intervention will take place.
 Using a template can help.

-Effective Tier 3 behavior support is not an add-on or afterthought but a comprehensive, long-term commitment.
-And it is worth it – students and teachers both benefit when there is a system of intentional support.
+Effective Tier 3 behavior support is not an add-on or afterthought, but a comprehensive, long-term commitment.
+And it is worth it – students and teachers both benefit from a system of intentional support.
 In fact, a well-implemented MTSS for behavior may even have the teachers in your district smiling as they say, “I’ve never seen anything like it!”
 When a child with challenging behavior gets the support they need to fully participate in school, it is truly life-changing.